AymenTlili131/Federated-Continual-learning-/README.md

     - from our 40 epoch training loop that has an early stopping condition triggered after 10th epoch if the model performance on tha validation set stagnate within a certain margin , we manage to create a varied zoo but due to compute reasons we limit the training on "gelu" activation and the 10th epoch where all class combinations are logged and early stopping counter just started .
     - This guarantees high performance models where it's meaningful to combine their knowledge

-the model zoo was trained using files such as Silu.py and target.py . feel free to inspect them
+the model zoo was trained using files such as Silu.py and target.py . feel free to inspect them in /archived or /useful

-+ Zoo.csv and Distilled data and loadable npy : [here](https://drive.google.com/drive/folders/1_dOrA9PlHdLpoJHyeWwACRKcF-RLTigp?usp=sharing)
-+ Screenshots used during the making of this proposal : [here](https://drive.google.com/drive/folders/1MSocnYbi-nzVE5GVbNPO-ont64scrvEL?usp=sharing)
-+ Prediction and Finetuning  weights as well as some metrics and distances : [here](https://drive.google.com/drive/folders/16sbcyhWOfVtU1HGpFoOls0RrXxTk4TI0?usp=sharing)

 this repo provides better methods https://github.com/VICO-UoE/DatasetCondensation on advanced datasets than the base dataset distillation method we opted to use because it was already available for MNIST https://github.com/SsnL/dataset-distillation